Bergen County NJ Domestic Violence Lawyers

 New Jersey Domestic Violence and Restraining Orders

 The initial phase of the domestic violence process is the issuance of a Temporary Restraining Order (TRO), which restricts contact between the victim and the accused before a Final Restraining Order (FRO) hearing is held.
 Due to the time-sensitive nature of domestic violence cases, the Final Restraining Order hearing must be held within 10 days from the date that the Temporary Restraining Order is placed into effect.
 The difficulty facing both parties in this process is the limited time frame within which to gather evidence and develop a well-supported case.
 An experienced attorney can serve as an invaluable asset during pre-trial preparation.
 After the trial, the presiding judge will determine whether the evidence is sufficient to warrant a Final Restraining Order against the defendant.
-If a Final Restraining Order is entered, this may have significant consequences for child custody, visitation and parenting time, child support, alimony, and other considerations if the parties are divorced, in the process of divorcing, or parents of a shared child.
+If the parties are divorced, in the process of divorcing, or parents of a shared child and a Final Restraining Order is entered, it may significantly impact child custody, visitation and parenting time, child support, alimony, and other considerations.

-Contact our Englewood NJ Restraining Order Attorneys to Discuss Your Case
+Contact our NJ Restraining Order Attorneys to Discuss Your Case

 When domestic violence issues arise, immediate and aggressive action is necessary to protect yourself.
 With over 75 years of combined experience assisting individuals and families in these precarious situations, our team of family lawyers is prepared to stand by your side through every step of the legal process.
 Contact our Bergen County offices in Hackensack today at 201-397-1750 to discuss your case and find the answers you need to move forward with confidence.